SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/INTRO/README.md

   * It stores files in chunks, which are then stored as separate documents in a collection.

 ## 📖 Setting up a MongoDB environment
++ Install MongoDB:
+  * The first step in setting up a MongoDB environment is to download and install MongoDB.
+  * MongoDB provides installers for Windows, macOS, and Linux, which can be downloaded from the MongoDB website.
+  * Once you have downloaded the installer, follow the instructions to install MongoDB on your system.
++ Start the MongoDB server:
+  * After installing MongoDB, you need to start the MongoDB server.
+  * The server process is called mongod.
+  * You can start the server by running the mongod command in a terminal or command prompt window.
+  * By default, the MongoDB server runs on port 27017.
++ Connect to the MongoDB server:
+  * Once the MongoDB server is running, you can connect to it using the MongoDB shell.
+  * The MongoDB shell is a command-line interface that allows you to interact with the database.
+  * You can start the shell by running the mongo command in a terminal or command prompt window.
++ Create a database:
+  * To create a new database in MongoDB, you can use the ``use`` command in the MongoDB shell.
+  * For example: ``use mydb``.
+  * Note that the database is not actually created until you insert data into it.
++ Create a collection:
+  * To create a new collection in MongoDB, you can use the ``db.createCollection()`` method in the MongoDB shell.
+  * For example: ``db.createCollection("users")``.
++ Insert data:
+  * To insert data into a MongoDB collection, you can use the ``insertOne()`` or ``insertMany()`` methods in the MongoDB shell.
+  * For example: ``db.users.insertOne({ name: "John Doe", age: 30 })``.

 ## 📖 Basic CRUD Operations